Nicolo Schiro

 Nicolo "Cola" Schiro (born Nicolò Schirò; [nikoˈlɔ skiˈrɔ]; September 2, 1872 – April 29, 1957) was an early Sicilian-born New York City mobster who, in 1912, became the boss of what later become known as the Bonanno crime family.

-Schiro's leadership of the gang would see it orchestrate the "Good Killers" murders in New York, New Jersey, and Detroit.
-Schiro's gang also controlled gambling and protection rackets in Brooklyn, engaged in bootlegging during Prohibition, and printed counterfeit money.
+Schiro's leadership of the mafia clan would see it orchestrate the "Good Killers" murders, control gambling and protection rackets in Brooklyn, engage in bootlegging during Prohibition, and print counterfeit money.

 A conflict with rival mafia boss Joe Masseria would force Schiro out as boss, after which he returned to Sicily.

 Early life

 Nicolò Schirò was born on September 2, 1872, in the town of Roccamena, in the Province of Palermo, Sicily to Matteo Schirò and his wife, Maria Antonia Rizzuto.
 His father's family came from the Arbëreshë community of Contessa Entellina.
-A few years later, Schiro's family moved to his mother's hometown in nearby Camporeale.
+Although born in Roccamena, Schiro grew up in his mother's hometown of Camporeale.

 Schiro immigrated to the United States in 1897.
 By May 1902, he was living in the Williamsburg section of Brooklyn, following a return trip to Sicily.

 In April 1905, Schiro was arrested for operating a butcher shop on a Sunday contrary to New York's Blue laws.
 He would later become a yeast salesman and broker.

 Mafia boss

 Schiro became the new head of the local mafia centered in Williamsburg in March 1912, replacing Sebastiano DiGaetano.

 Secret Service informant Salvatore Clemente reported in November 1913 that Schiro was aligned with the Morello crime family in a war against fellow New York mafia boss, and capo dei capi, Salvatore D'Aquila.
-Schiro later developed a more neutral stance, siding with neither D'Aquila's gang nor the Morello gang.
+Schiro later developed a more neutral stance, siding with neither D'Aquila's nor the Morello mafia clans.

 Schiro's gang ran the Williamsburg area numbers gambling racket while extorting local Italian immigrants through Black Hand and protection rackets.
 If their extortion money was not paid, the victims' homes or businesses could be vandalized or destroyed.

-Schiro ran his gang conservatively, conducting its criminal activity primarily among Sicilian immigrants and not collaborating with non-Sicilian gangs.
+Schiro ran his mafia clan conservatively, conducting its criminal activity primarily among the Sicilian immigrant community.
 He was never arrested during his time as boss, avoiding attention from authorities and the media.

-Schiro developed close relationships with local business and political leaders; and was on the board of directors of the local United Italian-American Democratic Club.
+Schiro developed close relationships with local business and political leaders and was on the board of directors of the local United Italian-American Democratic Club.

 Schiro's first application for United States citizenship was rejected in 1913 due to his "lack of knowledge of the US Constitution".
 He later successfully naturalized as an American citizen in 1914.

 In 1919, the Bureau of Investigation reviewed a list of Black Hand suspects in southern Colorado compiled by the sheriff of Huerfano County.
 On the list of names was Schiro gangster Frank Lanza, with the sheriff writing that Lanza had arrived in Colorado from New York "every May pretending to buy cheese but comes to organize Black-handers".